Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 PageSpeed Insights is like having a performance consultant on demand.
 It gives you both lab and field data to work with.

 - Lab data simulates a page load under controlled conditions, while field data comes from real users browsing your site.
-This gives you a more realistic view of performance in the wild.
+Having both is important because lab data helps you debug and identify specific issues, while field data shows you how your site performs in the real world for actual users.

 - It also provides recommendations on how to fix what's broken.
 Maybe you need to compress your images or minify your css.